1000ch/lazyload-image/readme.md

 ## About

-Extended HTMLImageElement for lazy image loading as WebComponents.
+Extended HTMLImageElement for lazy image loading as Web Components.
 Images will be loaded when they are shown.

 ## Usage